FuriLabs/chatty/README.md

 Also, Matrix account secrets are stored with `libsecret`, those details can be retrieved using `GNOME Passwords`.

+To backup, simply copy all of these locations.
+To restore, place all of the contents back in those respective folders.

-If you want to modify/delete any of the above data or to debug chatty, you should first close all running instance of chatty by running `killall chatty` multiple times until it says `chatty: no process found`.
+If you want to modify/delete any of the above data, you should first close all running instance of chatty by running `killall chatty` multiple times until it says `chatty: no process found`.

+## Debugging

+If you want to debug chatty, you should first close all running instance of chatty by running `killall chatty` multiple times until it says `chatty: no process found`.

 To run chatty with verbose logs, you can run `chatty -vvvv` (or `./run -vvvv` from the build directory).
 In case of crashes,